cmu-delphi/delphi-epidata/docs/api/v5_signals.md

 ## V5 Sources

 Sources available in V5, and the legacy V4 source each one replaces.
 A V4 source not listed here has not migrated and remains V4-only.
+The table entries are filled real-time using [`/epidata/v5/metadata/`](v5_meta.md).

 | Source | V4 Equivalent | Geographies | Extra Key Columns |
 | :--- | :--- | :--- | :--- |